manisuec/otp-gen-agent/README.md

 > <a href="https://www.buymeacoffee.com/manisuec" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/default-blue.png" alt="Buy Me A Coffee" height="52" width="200"></a> <br/>
 > If you find this utility library useful, you can [buy me a coffee](https://www.buymeacoffee.com/manisuec) to keep me energized for creating libraries like this.

+## What is OTP-Gen-Agent?

+`otp-gen-agent` is a lightweight, flexible Node.js library designed to simplify one-time password (OTP) generation for authentication systems.
+With mobile number verification becoming the standard authentication method across India and many other regions, this utility provides developers with reliable OTP generation capabilities.

 ## Installation
 `npm install otp-gen-agent --save`

+## Core Features

+- **Simple API**: Generate secure OTPs with minimal code
+- **Customizable**: Control OTP length and character set
+- **Bulk Generation**: Create multiple OTPs in a single operation
+- **Lightweight**: No bloated dependencies
+- **Promise-based**: Modern async/await support

 ## Usage

 Mobile number has become the defacto user authentication mechanism in India and hence, OTP generation is a very common phenomena.
 This is a small utility lib to generate OTP.

-### default
+### Standard OTP Generation

+Generate a standard 6-digit numeric OTP:

 ```js
 const { otpGen } = require('otp-gen-agent');

 const otp = await otpGen(); // '344156'  (OTP length is 6 digit by default)

 ```
-  - Default OTP lenght is 6
+  - Default OTP lenght: 6
-  - Default characters used to generate OTP is 0123456789
+  - Default characters set: 0123456789 (Numeric [0-9])

-### custom otp generator
+### Custom OTP Generation

+Create OTPs with custom length and character sets:

 ```js
 const { customOtpGen } = require('otp-gen-agent');